OUR 2025 PROGRAMME

 Dr Michael Lau

-Consultant Anatomical Pathologist, Awanui
+Anatomical Pathologist, Awanui

 12.00 pm - The AI Collaboration Revolution: Transforming Pathology from Diagnostics to Discovery